dymiyata/team-funk-playlist-generator/README.md

 Our recommendation engine begins by generating a seed playlist from a text input by the user.
 This seed playlist is then filtered by the user, and fed into the matrix factorization model to generate a longer playlist of similar songs.
 We construct the seed playlist using a semantic search algorithm, which allows flexibility in the way a user interacts with the engine.
 Specfically the seed playlist is constructed using the following vector search algorithim:

 First we assign a vector to each playlist in the database by passing its title to the pre-trained NLP model [SBERT](https://www.sbert.net/) (using model='all-MiniLM-L6-v2' ).
 The user's input is then vectorized using the same model.
 From here we wish to find the playlist vectors which are nearest to the user's input vector, using cosine similarity as our metric.
 As our database is large, we use the approximate nearest neighbors algorithm [ANNOY](https://github.com/spotify/annoy) to quickly find the playlists whose titles are most semantically similar to the user's input.
 With these playlists in hand we rank their corresponding pool of songs by how many nearby playlists it occurs in.
-The seed playlist is then created as the top n tracks from aforementioned pool of songs.
+The seed playlist is then created as the top n tracks from the aforementioned pool of songs.